ArtemRozzhivin/ReactPizzaRemastered/README.md

 ## How to install on your computer

-- Clone this git repo: git clone git@github.com:ArtemRozzhivin/ReactPizzaRemastered.git
+- Clone this git repo: git clone https://github.com/ArtemRozzhivin/ReactPizzaRemastered.git
-- npm install to install all req'd dependencies
+- to install all req'd dependencies: npm install
-- npm start to start the local server (this project uses create-react-app)
+- to start the local server (this project uses create-react-app): npm start

-##Technology stack
+## Technology stack
-Programming languages: TypeScript
+- Programming languages: TypeScript
-Technologies and Frameworks: CSS, SCSS, HTML, ReactJS, Redux Toolkit
+- Technologies and Frameworks: CSS, SCSS, HTML, ReactJS, Redux Toolkit